 Even if successful, you won't be given a pass certificate and will have to retake your test, but you could recoup any out-of-pocket expenses (like the cost of rebooking your test, and the use of your instructor's car) if the complaint rules in your favour.

-If you still need a little cheering up after failing your test, take a look at people's test day stories and the reasons they didn't get to rip up those L-plates after their first go.
+If you still need a little cheering up after failing your test, take a look at the UK's best and worst drivers.